bd2kccd/causal-cmd/README.md

 ## What is causal-cmd

-Causal-cmd is a Java application that provides a command-line interface (CLI) and application programming interface (API) for causal discovery algorithms produced by the Center for Causal Discovery.
+Causal-cmd is a Java application that provides a command-line interface (CLI) for causal discovery algorithms produced by the Center for Causal Discovery.
 The application currently includes the algorithm(s):

 - FGESc (Fast Greedy Search) for continuous data - is an optimization of the Greedy Equivalence Search algorithm (GES,	Meek	1995;	Chickering	2003).
 The optimizations are described in Scaling up Greedy Causal Search for Continuous Variables
 - FGESd (Fast Greedy Search) for discrete data
 - GFCIc (Greedy Fast Causal Inference) for continuous data
 - GFCId (Greedy Fast Causal Inference) for discrete data